Mole Removal Results

 The lesion/specimen goes to a separate laboratory and is examined under a microscope by another specialised histopathology doctor.
 This is the ONLY 100% way to determine if a mole is atypical or not as often normal looking moles can be ok on the surface but abnormal lower down.
 See above for mole testing costs.

 Why does my mole need testing?

 Our team not only uses the best and latest mole removal procedures but our aftercare protocol ensures quick healing and minimal scarring.
-As part of our aftercare we recommend the use of Kelo-cote UV silicon scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.
+As part of our aftercare, we recommend the use of Kelo-cote UV silicone scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.

 Cosmedics now stock this product with UV protection which protects the healing wound from sunlight (which can delay healing).
 This means mole removal is ideal all year round with this added sun protection and you can be sure you are getting the best outcome possible.